plfa/plfa.github.io/src/plfa/part1/Isomorphism.lagda.md

     from (to n) ≡ n

-Using the above, establish that there is an embedding of `ℕ` into `Bin`.
+Using the above, establish that there is a retraction from `Bin` onto `ℕ`.
 ```agda
 -- Your code goes here
 ```